radiomuseum/cohiradia-website/src/interna_en.md

         * A: first folder in the 2025 series

 4) copy all files of the recording to that folder
-5) go to https://github.com/radiomuseum/cohiradia-metadata/commits/main/yaml.
+5) go to the [yaml-Repository](https://github.com/radiomuseum/cohiradia-metadata/commits/main/yaml).
 You need to be authorized to access this GITHub repository.
 Please ask the RMOrg-sysadmin for admission if you don't have any.
 6) create a new file (or push one from your local git) which complies with the general formatting rules specified in Appendix 7.1 of the [Report 2023](https://cohiradia.radiomuseum.org/download/docs/Documentation/COHIRADIA_Report2023_dt.pdf).
 Name the file appropriately.
 There is a standard nomenclature for the naming of such files which is

   XX_YYYYS-<1stfilenamstem>.yaml